zarf-dev/proposals/0048-schema-update-process/README.md

 `func ConvertFromGeneric(in generic.ZarfPackage) ZarfPackage`

+These conversion functions will be manually written as opposed to [automatically generating conversion functions](#automatically-generating-conversion-functions)

 ##### Converting 1:1 Replacements
 If a field is renamed with a 1:1 replacement, then Zarf will automatically convert the field to its replacement.
 For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion